Paul Lambert: Livingston

 After studying for football coaching qualifications in 2005, Lambert landed his first managerial job with Livingston on 1 June 2005, assisted by Norrie McWhirter.
 Although he had not intended to play for his new club, Lambert registered as a player in late August 2005 to cover for any injury shortages.
 His tenure ended in February 2006 when he resigned after only winning two league games since starting the job.

 Wycombe Wanderers

 Lambert was appointed manager of English team Wycombe Wanderers on 30 June 2006.
-He led Wycombe to the League Cup semi-finals after defeating Premier League sides Fulham and Charlton Athletic.
+He led Wycombe to the League Cup semi-finals after defeating Premier League teams Fulham and Charlton Athletic.
 The semi-final tie, against Premier League champions Chelsea, saw Wycombe hold Chelsea to a 1–1 draw at Adams Park before losing the away leg.
 This was the first time in over 30 years a fourth-tier team had reached that stage of the League Cup.
 Lambert resigned as Wycombe manager on 20 May 2008 following the club's elimination from the League Two play-offs by Stockport County.